amylour/everneed/README.md

 **Home Page - All Users**

 The Everneed Home Page invites the user in with a large hero graphic, designed in Figma by myself using product images.
 An 'Explore Now' button brings the user straight to the 'All Products' page.
 On scrolling down, the bestsellers section is visible in a carousel fashion that displays four products at a time.
 The Admin has the option to select the 'Featured Item' box in the Admin Product CRUD view.
-Additonal side arrows allow the user to cycle forwards and backwards through the items at their pace.
+Additional side arrows allow the user to cycle forwards and backwards through the items at their pace.
 When clicking the product image the customer is brought to the product page.

 Below this is the Mission section with a smooth scroll animation fade-in and underline when the user moves down the flow of the page.
 Here the customer can identify the business's core values.

-A simple accordian section for business FAQ's follows this.
-Answering a braod spectrum of possible customer questions.
+A simple accordion section for business FAQ's follows this.
+Answering a broad spectrum of possible customer questions.

 <details open>
     <summary>Home Page - All Users</summary>